sebiwtt/flaskriver/docs/API/RegressionInterface.md

 ### predict()

 The `predict()` method will be linked to the /predict endpoint.
-It does not receive any parameters, but gets its inputs in form of the JSON payload from the request.
+It does not receive any parameters but gets its inputs in form of the JSON payload from the request.
 The model will then predict a value which will be returned in the response.
 Since the model will perform a regression task, the prediction will return a numeric value.

 **Method parameters**